richorama/richorama.github.io/_posts/2020-11-14-sec-cam-adventures.md

 But how do I view these images?

 I started writing a static web app that can be installed as an icon in iOS.
 It uses CORS to connect to blob storage to retrieve the photos.
-This was all very nice, but it wasn't good enough.
+This worked, but it wasn't good enough.

-Slack has a mobile app and easy integration points.
+Slack has a mobile (and desktop) app and easy integration points.
 It supports notifications and will display images.
 Let's do it.

-You need to register a web hook, which will give you a URL you can post messages to.
+You need to register a web hook for a channel, which will give you a URL you can post messages to.

 How do I securely share the image to slack though?
 Azure Blob Storage allows you to create a Shared Access Signature, which gives you a URL allowing you to download files from blob storage, whilst keeping the files otherwise private.